 - Be patient and forgiving of yourself.
 Even using this action-trigger method to develop new habits, you may struggle initially.
 That’s okay.
 It’s hard to break a habit.
 Routine makes life easy because we don’t have to think about it.
 But because you don’t think about it, it can be difficult to remember your goal was to break out of routine.
 So when you forget, be patient and if you make the wrong choice, forgive yourself, and then get back to working on your new goals.
 Just because you failed once or twice or a hundred times, doesn’t mean you should give up.
 Each moment of every day is an opportunity to start over and try again.

 - Make sure your new goals work in your favor.
 It’s possible that the new habit you form ends up working against you.
 For example, you may discover that putting off checking email means you miss important messages, in which case, a new habit of working first, email second, might not be a good one.
 To make sure your new habits are moving you forward to your goals, evaluate their effectiveness.
 Consider the payoff and any negative results you’re getting.

-Developing a new habit doesn’t require herculean willpower and self-control, but it does take planning, self-awareness, and mindfulness.
-With practice, having a trigger and built in reward will help develop new routines that will become habit.
+Developing a new habit doesn’t require Herculean willpower and self-control, but it does take planning, self-awareness, and mindfulness.
+With practice, having a trigger and built-in reward will help develop new routines that will become a habit.